Role Clarity Is Not a Management Buzzword. It's the Difference Between Function and Chaos.

 Role confusion is experienced most acutely by the people doing the work.
 They are the ones absorbing the gaps, covering the undefined tasks, and managing the friction that unclear structure creates above them.

 When high performers leave without a clear explanation, role confusion is frequently part of the story.
-Not because they couldn't handle ambiguity, but because sustained ambiguity, when it falls disproportionately on the capable, is a form of disrespect.
-The message it sends, even unintentionally, is that the organization hasn't thought through what it's asking of its people
+Not because they couldn’t handle ambiguity — but because sustained ambiguity, when it falls disproportionately on the capable, communicates that the organization hasn’t thought through what it’s asking of its people.

 The Cost Leadership Doesn't Calculate

-Role confusion has direct financial consequences that most practices don't track.
+Role confusion has direct financial consequences that most practices don’t track.
 Every hour a leader spends resolving a dispute that should have been resolved by structure is an hour not spent on patient care, team development, or operational improvement.
-Multiply that by the number of leaders in a practice, the frequency of those conversations, and the 50-week year, and the number becomes significant.
+Multiply that across a leadership team, the frequency of those conversations, and a 50-week year, and the number becomes significant.

-Replacing a veterinary nurse costs an estimated 50 to 200 percent of their annual salary when you account for recruitment, onboarding, and lost productivity during the transition.
+Replacing a veterinary nurse costs an estimated 50 to 200 percent of their annual salary when recruitment, onboarding, and lost productivity during the transition are fully accounted for.
 If role ambiguity is contributing to even a fraction of voluntary turnover, the cost of defining roles clearly is trivially small by comparison.

 What This Looks Like in Practice

 Most veterinary hospitals can answer the first question reasonably well.
 Few have answered the last three.
-That's where the friction lives.
+That’s where the friction lives — and where a clarity conversation, structured and documented, converts operational noise into something that can actually be resolved.

 Defining roles clearly communicates something beyond structure.
 It says the work has been thought through.
 That the people doing it were worth setting up properly.
 That leadership did its job before asking the team to do theirs.

-TRIAGE™ Module 2 — Role Clarity & Responsibility — gives your leadership team the structure to define ownership clearly and hold it consistently.
+TRIAGE™ Module 2 — Role Clarity & Responsibility — gives your leadership team the tools to define ownership, map decision authority, and build the accountability structures that prevent role confusion from becoming a retention problem.

 See How TRIAGE Addresses Role Clarity →